To help your search use the Ctrl key and press F

 Born in Accrington

-Family is living in Whittle le Woods as of 1891 to 1911
+Family is living in Whittle le Woods from 1891 to 1911

 Parents are David and Mary Waterhouse